How to view customer cart in WooCommerce

 • The product price was too high: The customer may have thought the item was too expensive and decided not to buy it.

-• There were shipping costs that the customer did not expect: The customer may have been surprised by the high shipping costs shown on the cart page and decided not to complete the purchase.
+• Shipping costs were unexpected: The customer may have been surprised by the high shipping costs shown on the cart page and decided not to complete the purchase.

-• The customer is not ready to purchase: The customer may have just been browsing and was not actually ready to make a purchase.
+• The customer is not ready to purchase: The customer may have just been browsing and was not ready to purchase.

-• The customer changed their mind: The customer may have decided they don’t want the item after all or they found a better deal elsewhere.
+• The customer changed their mind: They may have decided they didn’t want the item or found a better deal elsewhere.

 • The website was too slow: The customer may have become frustrated with a slow-loading website and decided to leave.